 For the husband is the head of the wife as Christ is the head of the church, his body, of which he is the Savior.
 Eph.
 5:23

 Let me hijack your mind for a minute as we picture a “Starship” together.
-If nothing conjures up, imagine an awesome spacecraft designed for interstellar travel, able to zip around planets at lightning speed with a mission to save the world!
+If nothing conjures up, imagine an awesome spacecraft designed for interstellar travel, able to zip around planets at lightning speed!
 Fictitiously created to mimic what technically only the stars can do.
 Patterned after a star but of course not itself a real star thus called a “Star-ship”.

 Head-ship is the same concept.
 The husband’s headship is patterned after Jesus -The Head, although of course, not Jesus.

-Headship is the vehicle piloted by men used for interplanetary travel between Mars and Venus (where men and women live) with a mission to save the marriage at the very risk of losing their own lives all the while knowing it is nearly impossible, without the Force (Holy Spirit)!
+Headship is sort of like the vehicle piloted by men used for interplanetary travel between Mars and Venus (where men and women live) with a mission to love unconditionally, at the very risk of losing their own lives….

 So What Does Biblical Headship Look Like?